ved-sharma/Shortest_distance_between_objects/Point_ROIs_to_2D_ROIs.md

 # Shortest distance between point ROIs and 2D area ROIs
 ### Object 1 = a set of points (multipoints), Object 2 = 2D areas

-Following image shows points selected with multipoint tool in ImageJ and added as the 1st entry in the ROI Manager.
+Following image shows points selected with a multipoint tool in ImageJ and added as the 1st entry in the ROI Manager.

 2D area ROIs are shown in yellow and added individually in the ROI Manager.